How do I become a Foundry Art Centre studio artist?

 - If you generally frame work, one piece must be framed.
 The others can be matted and shrink wrapped as appropriate.

-- Affix the FAC ID tag (found on the last page of application) to the back or underside of each entry.
+- Affix the FAC ID tag (found on the last page) to the back or underside of each entry.
 There is no place for your name as you will be assigned a number at registration.